 [JH: Cyclodonia did not have a photo of the bike in its Rinko’ed state, so I added this image of the free-standing package to illustrate how it works.]

 When packing a bike Rinko-style, the wheels are placed on either side of the frame.
 The most compact method consists of removing the fork, while the front wheel remains installed.
 This requires removing the handlebars, which will be placed on one of the wheels.
 On the Weigle, the handlebars can be removed from the bike in a few instants: the slotted housing stops and the cantilever brakes allow removing the brake cables in just seconds:

 A chain hook is placed very high on the seat stay, and the rear fender can be split to facilitate the operation.
 The little wing nut allows to remove the upper part of the rear fender without tools:

-The chainstays and fork blades are nickel-plated: This lends the bike a timeless beauty, but most of all, it protects against the scratches: The rear dropouts are one of the three contact points with the ground of the Rinko package.
+The chainstays and fork blades are nickel-plated: This lends the bike a timeless beauty, but most of all, it protects against the scratches: The rear dropouts form two of the three contact points with the ground of the Rinko package.
 [JH: The back of the saddle forms the third.]

 What makes the Weigle so classic is that its aesthetic decisions always appear to be justified by practical function.

 Finally, chance sometimes does a good job, too.
 The integration of the bell into the stem had been forgotten, so J. Heine placed it under the saddle.
 A position that is hard to reach in emergencies, but a beautiful reference to the bikes of the classic age: